learn-the-web/topics/launch-checklist.md

       - 'Conforms to WCAG 2 AA or higher.'
       - 'Appropriate elements have ARIA attributes.'
       - 'Has been tested with accessibility tools.'
-      - 'Tested with keyboard only.'
+      - 'Tested with many accessibility scenarios.'
+      - 'All links stand out from content & have visible focus states.'
+      - 'Hover isn’t the only method for accessing content.'

   - title: 'Code quality'
     items: